DISCOVER A RICH AND DIVERSE COMMUNITY INSPIRING OUTDOOR LIFESTYLES

 - Genoa Trail System – includes three access points – Two Intense segments The genoa loop and Sierra Canyon trail and then one moderate to easy access at eagle Ridge location.
 This is a great rail network built on the side of the Mountain which features terrific scenic views.

 - Clear Creek trail Network – Starting from the Jacks Valley Trailhead, the trail begins with hilly open terrain for the first 3 miles.
-Higher up you enter pine forest as you climb to Knob Point (great view of Carson Valley).
+Higher up you enter a pine forest as you climb to Knob Point (a great view of Carson Valley).
 Upper Clear Creek offers stunning views from Cliff Rock and a connection with the Tahoe Rim Trail at Spooner Summit Trailhead.
-Be aware that this trail is very popular with mountain bikers
+Be aware that this trail is very popular with mountain bikers.
+Recently the Carson Valley trail association has added a few extra miles to the starting region of this trail, across the highway giving access further into town.

 - Bently trail – a flat 5 mile trial circuit near the carson river into a wildlife preserve area. – No Dogs allowed